dedis/d-voting/README.md

     <img height="50px" src="docs/assets/audit-white.png#gh-dark-mode-only">
 </div>

-**Transparency/Verifiability/Auditability** - The whole form process is recorded on the blockchain and signed by a threshold of blockchain nodes.
+**Transparency/Verifiability/Auditability** - The whole voting process is recorded on the blockchain and signed by a threshold of blockchain nodes.
 Anyone can read and verify the log of events stored on the blockchain.
-Malicious behavior can be detected, voters can check that ballots are cast as intended, and auditors can witness the form process.
+Malicious behavior can be detected, voters can check that ballots are cast as intended, and auditors can witness the voting process.

 ## 🧩 Global architecture